 Anyone can build an app and offer air charter services.
 But very few such companies actually incorporate all aspects of safety management into their selling and aircraft release process, and only a select few do so under an approved Safety Management Program that meets the requirements of the International Civil Aviation Organization (ICAO).

-Before a TapJets aircraft is released for flight, it undergoes extreme scrutiny regarding its maintenance status, inspections, and overall performance.
-If at any point we find an aircraft is not within our safety margins, it simply does not fly.
+Before your flight is dispatched, it undergoes extreme scrutiny regarding its maintenance status, inspections, and overall performance.
+If at any point we find an operator aircraft is not within our safety margins, it simply does not fly.

 To serve the entire nation, TapJets partners with carriers that share its focus on safety, on-time dispatch, service performance, and spotless safety records.
 Because these partners provide their aircraft and pilots to transport TapJets clients, we require that they operate under the same standards, regulations, and processes as we do.
 We also insist that they agree to random safety and line checks performed by TapJets management and qualified Check Airmen.
-We take pride and responsibility for each of our flights, and we go out of our way to ensure that our partners do the same.

 If you’re interested in becoming one of our partner carriers, please visit the Partners section of this website.

 Each flight booked on TapJets platform is subject to a safety audit prior to your departure.
 We partnered with Wyvern Consulting that provides TapJets with real-time access to pilot experience and background checks, aircraft certification, valid insurance policy, and air-carrier credentials.
 A written audit report is available to our customers at no charge before every flight.

 PASS stands for Pilot and Aircraft Safety Survey.
 This real-time report confirms the following information: